or987/web_project_4/README.md

 **Intro**

 This is a project that showcases the basis of an interactive page where users can add, remove, or like photos.
-This is the first step of this project where you can only view the basic gallery and edit user information.
-In the next project we will add more interactivities to the page.
+This is the second step of this project where you can view the basic gallery, edit user information, add/remove images.

 **Project features**